This post contains affiliate links. Read the full disclosure here.

 Two slices of healthy french toast plated and topped with blueberries and raspberries

-Why You'll Love This Healthy French Toast
+Why You’ll Love This Easy French Toast

-• It only takes 10 minutes to prepare and it’s freezer friendly!
+• It only takes 10 minutes to prepare and it’s freezer friendly.

 Ingredients Needed